CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 questions:
 - "What is a file system?"
 - "What is a distributed file system?"
-- "How do you optimize file system on MANA?"
+- "How do you optimize file system on Mana?"
 objectives:
 - "Understand general file system and distributed file system concepts."
-- "Being able to stage files on MANA lustre scratch."
+- "Being able to stage files on Mana lustre scratch."
 keypoints:
 - "File system is a way in which operating systems organize data on storage devices."
 - "Distributed file system organizes data accross network attached storage devices."
 - "Distributed file system has the advantage of supporting larger scale storage capacity."
-- "MANA supports lustre and NFS file systems."
+- "Mana supports lustre and NFS file systems."
-- "Lustre on MANA is setup with solid state drives."
+- "Lustre on Mana is setup with solid state drives."
-- "NFS on MANA is setup with spinning drives."
+- "NFS on Mana is setup with spinning drives."
 ---

 ## What is a file system?